brunobeltran/brunobeltran.com/content/posts/colloquial-words-in-science.md

-If you've taken microeconomics or read about game theory (or are particularly cynical), you'll recogize that if there was only one turn, you are always "better off" pressing "B".
+If you've taken microeconomics or read about game theory (or are particularly cynical), you'll recogize that if there was only one turn, you are always "better off" pressing "D".
 You have no control over what your opponent will do, but we can think about what will happen for each of their two options.

-Suppose your opponent presses "A".
-Then if you press "B", you get $50,000 more than if you press "A"!
-If they are going to press "B", then you may only get
+Suppose your opponent presses "C".
+Then if you press "D", you get $50,000 more than if you press "C"!
+If they are going to press "D", then you may only get
-$10,000 for pressing "B", but it's better than the **$0** you would get for pressing "A". *So in either case you're strictly better off pressing "B"*.
+$10,000 for pressing "D", but it's better than the **$0** you would get for pressing "C". *So in either case you're strictly better off pressing "D"*.

 This is microeconomic's favorite "unintuitive" result.
-Just like a statistics professor presenting the [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem), a econ professor must typically jump through several hoops to convince the class that while they may not think it's "right" to defect and press "B", it is the strictly more "rational" decision.
+Just like a statistics professor presenting the [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem), a econ professor must typically jump through several hoops to convince the class that while they may not think it's "right" to defect and press "D", it is the strictly more "rational" decision.
 And so we arrive at the definition of "rationality" used in game theory: if there is a choice present that has a reward strictly higher than any other choice, regardless of what the opponent does (a strictly dominant